MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 --------------------------------------------------------------------------------------------------------------
 ## Register Method
 - the **register()** method takes two arguments: **server** and **options**
     - we're talking about **plugin.register()**, not **server.register()**, we'll talk about the later in a second
 - **server** is just a reference to the server instance that your plugin will be loaded into
 - **options** is more interesting.
 When registering a plugin on your server, you have the ability to pass in any data you want.
 Your plugin can access this info by going into the options object:

 - here is our plugin:

 ```
+js
 // FILE: /lib/plugins/myPluginExternal.js

 const myPlugin = {
     pkg: require('../../package.json'),